bogdan-szabo-sociomantic/ocean-1/README.rst

   The option can be used multiple times to run tests in several packages.
 If no package is passed, it will run the unit tests for all the modules found.

+  Makd now makes use of this to only test the packages and modules present in the ``src/`` directory.

 ``ocean.core.Test``
   ``testThrown`` helper has been added.
 It verifies that expression that was expected to throw exception type during evaluation has indeed done that.